jali-clarke/cpp-mvar/README.md

 Similarly, if you try to put data into a closed MVar, the thread will block until the MVar is open.

+Run the program multiple times.
+The unsynched version may not always return 10000.
+The synched version will (should) always return 10000.

 Requires at least C++11.